-The ISRPA is tracking the following bills in the 2025 session of the Indiana General Assembly.
+The ISRPA is tracking the following bills in the current session of the Indiana General Assembly.
 Click the bill title to see additional information on each bill including a link to the bill on the IGA website, the bill author, co-authors, synopsis, ISRPA position statement, and associated ISRPA news updates specific to each bill.

 Bill Status: